-These tricks may get a small wow factor, but if you really want to start taking good photos, you need to strip back all the unnecessary effects and work on your exposure and composition – you can’t rely on an iPhone to do the work for you.
+These tricks may get a small wow factor.
+But if you really want to start taking good photos, you need to strip back all the unnecessary effects.
+Work on your exposure and composition – you can’t rely on an iPhone to do the work for you.

 Unnecessary Black & White

-Black and White for the purpose of looking artsy has no place in photography, and if you’re new to photography, you should really try to get a better grasp of it before you mindlessly turn all your photos black and white.
+Black and White for the sole purpose of “looking artsy” has no place in photography.
+If you’re new to photography, you should really try to get a better grasp of it before you mindlessly turn all your photos black and white.

 Naff Borders and Garish Watermarks

 They’re distracting, unprofessional and will not make your photos look any better.